Spatial Meshing Sample

 WARNING

 The Spatial Meshing feature is marked as experimental because optimizations on the package and Snapdragon Spaces Service side are breaking backwards compatibility from release to release at the moment.
-Mesh normals are also not implemented yet.

 This sample demonstrates how to generate and visualize the spatial mesh approximating the environment in the real world.
 For basic information about spatial meshing and what AR Foundation's AR Mesh Manager component does, please refer to the Unity documentation (opens new window).
-In order to use this feature it has to be enabled in the OpenXR plugin settings located under Project Settings > XR Plug-in Management > OpenXR (> Android Tab).
+In order to use this feature it must be enabled in the OpenXR plugin settings located under Project Settings > XR Plug-in Management > OpenXR (> Android Tab).

 # How the sample works